Grains and Greens Casserole is very flexible! Vary the grains and vary the greens!

 Because the “pasta method” for brown rice is so easy and fool-proof, I always cook extra brown rice so I have it on hand for a casserole or a side dish–it freezes beautifully.

-The texture of this casserole is slightly different from most casseroles you may be used to.
+The texture of this Grains and Greens Casserole is slightly different from most casseroles you may be used to.
 There’s no creamy “binder,” which in the South often involves a can of cream of mushroom soup, sour cream or mayonnaise.
 It’s just eggs and cheese for a delightfully chewy, crunchy texture.

 A slightly spicy homemade tomato soup is perfect on the side.
 Enjoy the rest of your holiday weekend!